lightningbolt047/Android-Toolbox/README.md

 </div>

 <div>
-    <h3>What does it do?</h3>
+    <h2>What does it do?</h2>
     <p>As of now, you can use it to access your internal storage either on your phone or on WSA.
 I plan to add more functionality in the coming days.</p>
-    <h3>Okay I'm interested.
-How do I install it?</h3>
+    <h2>Okay I'm interested.
+How do I install it?</h2>
     <p>As of now only the Windows installer is available (Although I plan to release it on linux and macOS (if I can get my hands on a Mac)).
-You may download it from this repo's releases.</p>
+You may download it from this repo's releases which you can find here <a>https://github.com/lightningbolt047/Android-Toolbox/releases</a>.</p>
-    <h3>Do I have to keep checking this repo for future updates to the app?</h3>
+    <h2>Do I have to keep checking this repo for future updates to the app?</h2>
     <p>No you don't!
 The app will notify you when there is an update available, and you may choose to download and install the update from within the app.</p>
-    <h3>Feature X is awesome, I can't wait to try it out, but it is a prerelease.
-How do I try it out?</h3>
+    <h2>Feature X is awesome, I can't wait to try it out, but it is a prerelease.
+How do I try it out?</h2>
     <p>There is support for updating to prerelease builds from within the app.
 Beware!
 Prerelease builds might not work as intended, and may even break updates (which might happen if I screw with the updater) in which case you will have to manually install the next update.</p>
 </div>